Slasher film: 1980

-The small-budget thrillers Silent Scream and Prom Night were box office hits with $7.9 and $14.8 million, respectively.
+The small-budget thrillers Silent Scream and Prom Night were box office hits with 3.2 and 5.5 million admissions, respectively.
 Jamie Lee Curtis starred in the independent Prom Night, as well studio films Terror Train and The Fog to earn her "scream queen" title.
 MGM's the Halloween-clone He Knows You're Alone sold nearly 2 million tickets, though Paramount Pictures John Huston-directed Phobia only sold an estimated 22,000 tickets.
 Two high-profile slasher-thrillers were met with protest, William Friedkin's Cruising and Gordon Willis' Windows, both of which equate homosexuality with psychosis.
 Cruising drew protests from gay rights groups, and though it pre-dates the AIDS crisis, the film's portrayal of the gay community fueled subsequent backlash once the virus became an epidemic.

 Low budget exploitative films New Year's Evil, Don't Go in the House and Don't Answer the Phone! were called-out for misogyny that dwelled on the suffering of females exclusively.
 Acclaimed filmmaker Brian De Palma's Psycho-homage Dressed to Kill drew a wave of protest from the National Organization for Women (NOW), who picketed the film's screening on the University of Iowa campus.
-The year's most controversial slashers was William Lustig's Maniac, about a schizophrenic serial killer in New York.
+The year's most controversial slasher was William Lustig's Maniac, about a schizophrenic serial killer in New York.
 Maniac was maligned by critics.
 Vincent Canby of The New York Times said that watching the film was like "watching someone else throw up."
-Lustig released the film unrated on American screens, sidestepping the MPAA to still bring in $6 million at the box office.
+Lustig released the film unrated on American screens, sidestepping the MPAA to still sell 2.2 million tickets at the box office.

-Alfred Hitchcock's Psycho's influence was felt two decades later in Funeral Home and The Unseen.
+Alfred Hitchcock's Psycho's influence was felt two decades later in Cries in the Night and The Unseen.
 Joe D'Amato's gruesome Italian horror film Antropophagus and the Australian slasher Nightmares showed that the genre was spreading internationally.